Skip to main content

 The number of nodes in an asset.

-Number Of Communicating Apps
+Number Of Communicating Applications

 The number of communicating unique applications in an asset.
 This app can be a client or server app.